-PHIL 100.
+4-PHIL 100.
 INTRODUCTION TO PHILOSOPHY.
 Three hours credit.

 An in depth first course in philosophy.
 Using Plato's Republic as central focus, student becomes familiar with philosophic problems of lasting relevance and alternative methodologies for treatment.
-Reference and to exist and contemporary philosophers and to utilization of philosophic analysis to present day.
+Reference made to classical and contemporary philosophers and to utilization of philosophic analysis to present day concerns.